The Application Process

 Wei-Jen Chang, Biology

-Leslie Bell, Health Professions Advisor & Chair of Committee
+Courtney Hance, Health Professions Advisor & Chair of the Committee

 The first documents required for obtaining a Committee Letter are due on December 1st (20 months in advance of matriculation.)
 Please follow the timeline for applying to medical/dental school if you wish to obtain a Committee Letter.